stared/jekyll-blog-pre-2022/_posts/2016/2016-12-30-why-do-word2vec-analogies-work.markdown

 $$ \frac{P(w|a)}{P(w|b)} = \frac{P(w|A)}{P(w|B)} $$

 for every word *w*.
-That is, if in a word *w* occurs twice as often in the context of *a* than in the context of *b*, the same relation should hold for *A* and *B*.
+That is, if a word *w* occurs twice as often in the context of *a* than in the context of *b*, the same relation should hold for *A* and *B*.
 For example, if we want to say *dog is to puppy as cat is to kitten*, we expect that if e.g. word *nice* co-occurs with both *dog* and *cat* (likely with different frequencies), then it co-occurs with *puppy* and *kitten* by the same factor.
 It appears it is true, with the factor of two favoring the cubs - compare [pairs](https://books.google.com/ngrams/graph?content=nice+cat%2Cnice+kitten%2Cnice+dog%2Cnice+puppy&year_start=1960&year_end=2008&corpus=0&smoothing=5&share=&direct_url=t1%3B%2Cnice%20cat%3B%2Cc0%3B.t1%3B%2Cnice%20kitten%3B%2Cc0%3B.t1%3B%2Cnice%20dog%3B%2Cc0%3B.t1%3B%2Cnice%20puppy%3B%2Cc0) to [words](https://books.google.com/ngrams/graph?content=cat%2Ckitten%2Cdog%2Cpuppy&year_start=1960&year_end=2008&corpus=0&smoothing=5&share=&direct_url=t1%3B%2Ccat%3B%2Cc0%3B.t1%3B%2Ckitten%3B%2Cc0%3B.t1%3B%2Cdog%3B%2Cc0%3B.t1%3B%2Cpuppy%3B%2Cc0) from [Google Books Ngram Viewer](https://books.google.com/ngrams) (while n-grams look only at adjacent words, they can be some sort of approximation).

-By proposing rations for word analogies we implicitly assume that probabilities of words can be factorized with respect to different dimensions of a word.
+By proposing ratios for word analogies we implicitly assume that the probabilities of words can be factorized with respect to different dimensions of a word.
 For the discussed case it would be:

 $$
 P(w\vert dog) = f(w\vert species=dog) \times f(w\vert age=adult) \times P(w\vert is\_a\_pet) \\